rann143/mirlo-mobile/README.md

 ***Currently Under Development**

-This is the official iOS mobile app for [Mirlo](https://mirlo.space) developed in collaboration with the Mirlo team.
+This is the official mobile app for [Mirlo](https://mirlo.space) developed in collaboration with the Mirlo team.
 This app will allow users to listen to recent releases and their purchased songs.
 Check out [Mirlo's GitHub](https://github.com/funmusicplace/mirlo)!

 The current focus is developing for iOS.
 Development for Android is on the roadmap.